jamiesanson/windows-audio-switcher/README.md

 * Update serial_port to the port in use by your serial device.
 * Update device names in serial_listener.py if needed.
 Add as many as you want to cycle though.

+button_listen.ino is a simple example of how to connect a button to an arduino and send the required serial on a rising voltage edge

 Uses NirCMD for access to Windows default audio device switching - http://www.nirsoft.net/utils/nircmd.html